amanzi/ats-short-course/README.md

 * A build of Amanzi-ATS, with corresponding commonly-used environment variables, e.g. `$ATS_SRC_DIR` defined.
 * All needed Third-Party Libraries and utilities (`h5dump`, `ncdump`, `meshconvert`, etc)
 * A python3 build with all needed libraries for common ATS-based tasks.
-* Watershed Workflow and Tinerator, two common ATS meshing workflow tools.
+* Watershed Workflow and TINerator, two common ATS meshing workflow tools.

 The [short course files](#getting-the-short-course-files) will reside on the participants' computers and any changes will be available after exiting the Docker container.